Cart

 And flew into the audience.

+Only a hundred meters further did the completely destroyed vehicle come to a standstill.
 With Alfonso de Portago and his co-driver, the American journalist Edvard Gurner Nelson, Roberto, Virginio and Valentina, two other children and four adults died.
+Twenty people were seriously injured.

 The dead were laid out on homestead kitchen tables.
 Priest Pio came and identified the bodies and provided comfort the injured.
 Bystanders creaded makeshift stretchers from nearby argicultural equipment.
 News of the tragedy was broadcasted by the official Italian news agency ANSA.

-Chapter 6 – Enzo Ferrari, The Scapegoat
+Enzo Ferrari, The Scapegoat

+Enzo Ferrari had previously lost several race car drivers due to fatal accidents.
+But the events of May 12, 1957 shook him deeply.
 After the catastrophe of Le Mans, with 84 deaths just two years ago, the opposers of public car racing voiced their opinion in Italy as well.

 Even from his own ranks, one can speculate that de Portago reluctantly signed up for this edition of the Mille Miglia, realizing the danger of open street racing.
 He was probably persuaded by Enzo Ferrari to race.
 It could not be determined whether or not Enzo Ferrari persuaded his driver de Portago in Bologna, fearing a breakdown of Gendebia.